 • Can an operating system detect that some of its processes are starving?
 If so, explain how it can.
 If no, explain how the system can deal with the starvation problem.
 [Yes and no. Determining starvation precisely would require predicting the future.
-However, for

-[res and no. Determining starvation precisely would require predicting the future.
 However, for practical purposes, a process that remains in the ready queue for a "long time" without ever being scheduled can be considered starving.]

-- Can an operating system detect that some of its processes are deadlocked?
+• Can an operating system detect that some of its processes are deadlocked?
 If so, explain how it can.
 If no, explain how the system can deal with the deadlock problem.
 [Yes, at considerable expense.
-E.g., maintain the resource-process graph and check for cycles.] - Consider a system that has four memory pages that are shared by three processes, each of which needs at most two pages.
+E.g., maintain the resource-process graph and check for cycles.]

+• Consider a system that has four memory pages that are shared by three processes, each of which needs at most two pages.
 The processes can dynamically allocate pages, and must wait for a page to become available.
 Once a page is allocated to a process, it cannot be reclaimed until the process releases the page.
 Can this system deadlock?